climate_ref_core.regression._quantise

 Default significant figures for committed-bundle floats.

-Deliberately one digit finer than the rtol=1e-6 regression compare tolerance,
+Deliberately two digits finer than the rtol=1e-5 regression compare tolerance,

 so rounding never flips a boundary gate verdict.